christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 inscriptions in Latin and not in Greek, including the Asander of Bosphorus coin above.

 This is why the Ottomans called themselves "Rum" (Rome).
 They knew exactly what they were the heirs to.
+The Ottomans also called the Balkans "Rumeli", or "Land of the Romans".

 Rome in Italy was real, but it was a province, a frontier military district (Limes) of the true Empire based on the Bosphorus.
 It was never the center of power it was made out to be.
 Its "fall" was the loss of central control from the East and the rise of local Gothic/Sarmatian warlords (Theodoric, etc.) who still tried to cloak themselves in the legitimacy of the Eastern Koryllis.